Negotiating History: Contingency, Canonicity, and Case Studies

 Existing critiques of the use of historical case studies in philosophy of science fall into the broad categories of problems of method and problems of metaphysics.
 We consider them in turn, suggesting ways that each critique can be either obviated or turned to the philosopher’s advantage.

-The first sort of critique argues that the use of historical case studies in support of philosophical conclusions is prone to bias.
+The first sort of critique is that the use of historical case studies in support of philosophical conclusions is prone to bias.
 First, historical case studies are narratives that historians must construct; because narrative construction is underdetermined, historians’ values and philosophical commitments can influence this process.
 Second, philosophers tend to select those case studies that support their theories and ignore those that contradict them.
 Third, philosophers’ aims can influence how historical cases are interpreted.
-Finally, even on the assumption that we agree on a particular interpretation, how we apply them may differ: which conclusions we draw from cases will depend on prior philosophical commitments.
+Finally, even on the assumption that we agree on a particular interpretation, how we apply it may differ: which conclusions we draw from cases will depend on prior philosophical commitments.

 2.1 Construction Bias: The Theory-Ladenness of Historical Accounts

 The first sort of bias arises because historical case studies are not foraged from the wild, but must be constructed on the basis of various types of evidence.
-The historian furnishes an account of events: what happened; who was involved; which factors were most salient?
+The historian furnishes an account of events: what happened; who was involved; which factors were more or less salient?
 Why did, say, an experiment or discovery unfold the way it did, rather than some other way—who was responsible, what enabled them, and which social, economic, and other factors laid the groundwork?

 How does the historian build an account that answers these kinds of questions?
 Drawing on Hayden White’s (1973) account of historical narrative building, Katherina Kinzel (2015a; 2016) suggests that each stage of historical-case construction is theory-laden.
 Historical cases are selected from a chronicle—the entire space of past events—and molded into a story with a beginning, middle, and end; certain aspects of that story are emphasized; and the way in which events are emplotted—the precise way in which the story is told—affects the meaning of the information the case contains.
 For instance, Kinzel (2015a) argues that Steven Shapin’s (1975) sociological approach to history disposes him to emphasize the relationship between science and society, historical actors’ social classes, and social transformations in his account of phrenology in nineteenth-century Edinburgh.
 Moreover, emplotment requires making numerous decisions, each of which is theory-laden.
 How thickly or thinly should events be sliced?
 How much and what kinds of evidence must be included in the plot for it to be considered satisfactory?
 What do key terms mean?